The Family of Wines

 After an interview process, a joint venture was proposed to Jim Clendenen.
 During this mutual discovery period Clendenen was impressed by the beauty of Lala Panzi, the excellence of the site, and the commitment to organic farming producing balanced fruit and wine.
 The concurrence of Jim’s idea of clonal selection with Fred Peterson’s ideas, and the exciting shared vision of food and wine culture that Jim possessed with the Mendelsohns, cemented their relationship.
 One, limited edition Pinot is made each year and each year it is phenomenal.
 Under "Specialty Wines."

-Ici/La-Bas translates as “here and there”, as in the grapes are grown "there" in the Anderson Valley of Mendocino County or Oregon, and the wine is made "here" at our production facility in Santa Maria.
-Each year a Chardonnay and Pinot Noir is produced from the Elke Vineyard in Anderson Valley, and occasionally a Pinot Noir from Oregon.
+Ici/La-Bas translates as “here and there”, as in the grapes are grown "there" in the Anderson Valley of Mendocino County or Oregon, and the wine was made "here" at our production facility in Santa Maria.
+Each year a Chardonnay and Pinot Noir was produced from the Elke Vineyard in Anderson Valley, and occasionally a Pinot Noir from Oregon.
+The label is no longer active, but occasionally library wines are rereleased.
 Under "Specialty Wines."